 Outreach Alumni Advising

-Pre- Law advising, including timeline and strategy advising, personal statement and resume review, is available for Outreach Program participants and alumni.
-For advising, please contact the Outreach Program staff at 530-752-6477 or at email@example.com for an appointment and instructions.
+Pre-law advising, including timeline and strategy advising, personal statement and resume review, is available for Outreach Program participants and alumni.
+For advising, please contact the Outreach Program staff at 530-752-6477 or email to email@example.com for an appointment and instructions.
 You may also take advantage of drop-in advising days and workshops during the year.
 Specific advising and workshop dates will be emailed to eligible participants and alumni and posted within the Facebook groups.
-The KHOP and PLBC Facebook groups are only open to outreach program alumni and are great for keeping up to date on scholarship and internship opportunities, and alumni networking.
+The KHOP Facebook group is open to outreach program alumni only and it is great for keeping up to date on scholarship and internship opportunities, and alumni networking.
 Participants and alumni can continue to show their support by contributing to the UCDSOL Outreach Programs Facebook page.

 UC Davis Pre-Law Advising

-UC Davis undergraduate students and alumni receive pre-law advising through the Pre-Professional Advising Office located in 111 South Hall.
+UC Davis undergraduate students and alumni receive pre-law advising through the Office of Educational Opportunity and Enrichment Services located in South Hall.
 For an appointment with a UC Davis pre-law advisor, please call 530-752-4475.
-For more information please visit: http://success.ucdavis.edu/grad-prof/law/index.html.
+For more information please visit: https://opportunity.ucdavis.edu/services/pregradlaw/law.

 Prospective & Current King Hall Applicants